malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # Consciousness

+_tbd_: argue for hierarchical architecture.

+_tbd_: argue why needing a mental-schema also mandates needing direct awareness of thought.

 _tbd_

 If we ascribe phenomenal experience as a feeling, and recognise that feelings are just additional data input produced through heuristic predictions, then we see that a simulation of a visceral loop, that we intuit to have no phenomenal experience, is computationally indistinguishable from a biological visceral loop that we know to be accompanied by such phenomenon.